Assisted Living and Hospice Care

-Many assisted living communities espouse a philosophy called “aging-in-place,” meaning that residents receive increasing levels of care without having to leave the community.
-Aging in place allows residents to stay in their community for as long as they choose, and from active retirement living to end-of-life hospice care, which removes a lot of the uncertainty from the long-term care planning.
+Many assisted living communities embrace an “aging in place” philosophy meaning that residents receive increasing levels of care without having to leave the community.
+This allows residents to stay in their community for as long as they choose – from assisted living to end-of-life hospice care – which removes a lot of the uncertainty from the long-term care planning.

 Hospice nurses do much more than provide medications such as painkillers and sedatives.
 They educate the patient’s primary caregiver as well as provide emotional support and counseling to the patient and the patient’s loved ones.
-The goal is to allow the patient to have a dignified and comfortable exit from this life.
+The goal is to allow the patient to have a comfortable and dignified exit from this life.

 A common misconception about hospice is that it’s somewhere patients go.
-While there are some hospice facilities, these are fairly rare.
+While there are some hospice facilities, they are fairly rare.
 Hospice nurses visit patients in their own homes, wherever that happens to be.
 For assisted living residents, of course, the community is their home.

 A growing number of assisted living communities are able to accommodate residents who need hospice care during their time at the community.
-While four states (Idaho, Mississippi, Montana, and North Dakota) have regulations requiring hospice care be provided in setting outside of assisted living, in other states it’s fully permissible and the discretion of the senior community.
+While four states (Idaho, Mississippi, Montana and North Dakota) have regulations requiring hospice care be provided in setting outside of assisted living, in other states, it’s fully permissible and the discretion of the senior community.

-No assisted living community can guarantee that they will be able to accommodate resident until their last days.
+No assisted living community can guarantee that they will be able to accommodate a resident until their last days.
 Certain scenarios will require that a terminally ill resident be moved to a nursing home or hospital.
 But if the resident doesn’t need the kind of care or attention that’s provided at a hospital or nursing home, he or she can very often remain at the senior community with the aid of hospice.

-Jennifer Hall, Marketing Director of Aegis Living told us, “The hospice concept of comfort and dignity is fully embraced by Aegis and we are committed to assisting our residents to access this benefit if desired.”
+Jennifer Hall, marketing director of Aegis Living told us, “The hospice concept of comfort and dignity is fully embraced by Aegis and we are committed to assisting our residents to access this benefit if desired.”
 She continues: